The 8 potential dangers of Fabric implementation

 An online retailer wants to utilize customer's personal data for targeted marketing campaigns.
 Privacy measures are applied by encrypting customer data, implementing strict access controls, and conducting anonymized analyses.

 The company informs customers about data collection and provides opt-out options.
 Advertisements are personalized with minimal sensitive data, and data retention periods are limited.
 This way, customer privacy is ensured, and the company builds trust for an ethical and secure shopping environment.
-Having a solid privacy policy in place makes it easier to implement Microsoft Fabric in the future and leverage its marketing opportunities.
+Having a solid privacy policy in place makes it easier to implement Microsoft Fabric and leverage its marketing opportunities.

 5. Lack of Proper Security